Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Introduction

-The remainder of the paper is structured as follows: In Section \ref{sec:model}, we provide the description of the mathematical model.
-After deriving some general results on the (joint) moment generating function (mgf)/Laplace Transform (LT) and first two moments in Section \ref{general_results}, we show in Section \ref{sec:particular_cases} that the limiting second order joint moments are explicitly available when the service times are (potentially degenerated) exponentially distributed and the transient moments can be obtained when the interarrivals are exponentially distributed.
+The remainder of the paper is structured as follows: In Section \ref{sec:model}, we provide a description of the mathematical model.
+After deriving some general results on the (joint) moment generating function (mgf)/Laplace Transform (LT) and the first two moments in Section \ref{general_results}, we show in Section \ref{sec:particular_cases} that the limiting second-order joint moments are explicitly available when the service times are (potentially degenerated) exponentially distributed and the transient moments are obtainable when the interarrival times are exponentially distributed.
 Some numerical illustrations for the limiting behaviour of the first and second joint moments are provided at the end of Section \ref{subsec:expo_service_times}.
-Section \ref{sec:deterministic_interarriva} is concerned with the particular case of deterministic interarrivals, where we show that the mgf has a simple expression as a matrix product (see Theorem \ref{theo_deterministic_psi}).
-Application to a model related to the queue/IBNR process is provided in Section \ref{sec:application}.
-It is assumed that the queue/IBNR process is modulated by an external semi-markovian process, such that arrivals and service times depend on the state of the modulating process immediately before and after it switches states.
+Section \ref{sec:deterministic_interarriva} is concerned with the particular case of deterministic interarrival times, where we show that the mgf has a simple expression as a matrix product (see Theorem \ref{theo_deterministic_psi}).
+Application to a model related to the infinite server queues is provided in Section \ref{sec:application}.
+It is assumed that the infinite server queues are modulated by an external semi-Markovian process, such that arrival times and service times depend on the state of the modulating process immediately before and after it switches states.